-Note: The Aged Care Act 2024 introduces a new supported decision-making framework.
+Note: The Aged Care Act 2024, which comes into effect on 1 November 2025, introduces a new supported decision-making framework.
 On the commencement of the Aged Care Act 2024, the framework will replace regular and authorised representative relationships in My Aged Care.
-The framework introduces the role of a supporter.
+The framework introduces the role of a registered supporter.
 Transition arrangements for existing representative relationships to become supporter relationships are being developed.
 The assessment workforce will receive training on this transition.
 Until the commencement of the Aged Care Act 2024, assessors should continue to assist clients to register their representatives.
-Clients and representatives will have the opportunity to opt out of the transition to the new Aged Care Act 2024.
-An updated registration form and updated scripting must be used by assessors when available.
-Communications will be sent to assessors when this updated form and scripting is available, as well as further information on the transition and opt-out arrangements.
+Clients and representatives will have the opportunity to opt out of the transition to the Aged Care Act 2024.
+An updated registration form is available here: Appointment of a representative form (PDF) | My Aged Care